 Messengers Without Easy Bot Support

-The following messengers prioritize privacy and security over automation features, making webhook-based bot integration either impossible or impractical:
+The following messengers put privacy and security first.
+This means webhook-based bot integration is either not possible or not practical:

 - Signal - No official bot API.
-Signal prioritizes end-to-end encryption and user privacy, deliberately avoiding automation features that could compromise security.
+Signal focuses on end-to-end encryption and avoids automation features that could reduce security.

-- Session - Decentralized messenger without bot infrastructure.
-The onion routing architecture makes automated messaging impractical.
+- Session - A decentralized messenger with no bot infrastructure.
+Its onion routing design makes automated messaging impractical.

-- Briar - Peer-to-peer messenger designed for activists and journalists.
-No server infrastructure means no webhook capability.
+- Briar - A peer-to-peer messenger built for activists and journalists.
+No server infrastructure means no webhook support.

-- Wire - While Wire has some enterprise API features, there's no simple webhook system for automated notifications.
+- Wire - Has some enterprise API features, but no simple webhook system for automated notifications.

 - Wickr - Enterprise-focused with no public bot API.
 Automation requires Wickr Enterprise with custom integration.

-- SimpleX - Privacy-first design without user identifiers makes bot integration architecturally incompatible.
+- SimpleX - Designed without user identifiers, which makes bot integration not compatible with its architecture.

-- Threema - Offers Threema Gateway for businesses, but it's a paid service requiring contracts, not a simple webhook setup.
+- Threema - Offers Threema Gateway for businesses, but it is a paid service requiring contracts - not a simple webhook setup.

-- Viber - Has a bot API but requires business account approval and is primarily designed for customer service, not developer notifications.
+- Viber - Has a bot API, but it requires business account approval and is built for customer service, not developer notifications.

-- LINE - Offers Messaging API but requires business account verification and is complex for simple notification use cases.
+- LINE - Offers a Messaging API, but it requires business account verification and is complex for simple notification use cases.

-- WeChat - Official Account API exists but requires Chinese business registration and government approval.
+- WeChat - Has an Official Account API, but it requires Chinese business registration and government approval.

-For secure communication needs where these platforms are preferred, consider using them alongside a supported platform for automation, or explore our guide on keeping private messages truly secure.
+If you prefer these platforms for secure communication, consider pairing them with a supported platform for automation.
+You can also read our guide on keeping private messages truly secure.

 Practical Implementation Example

-Here's a complete Node.js example that sends build notifications to multiple platforms simultaneously:
+Here is a complete Node.js example that sends build notifications to multiple platforms at the same time:

 const axios = require('axios');